-If you meet the requirements below, you may propose one Key Staff member whose expertise is essential to the success of your proposed business.
-The Key Staff member will be eligible to apply for a work permit to work for you in B.C. during the business establishment period and may also be eligible to be nominated for permanent residence if you meet the performance expectations of your performance agreement.
+If you meet the requirements below, you may propose one key staff member whose expertise is essential to the success of your proposed business.
+The key staff member will be eligible to apply for a work permit to work for you in B.C. during the business establishment period and may also be eligible to be nominated for permanent residence.

-The Key Staff must demonstrate education and experience consistent with the proposed occupation in B.C. as a senior manager, professional or technical position related to the proposed business.
+The key staff must demonstrate education and experience consistent with the proposed occupation in B.C. as a senior manager, professional or technical position related to the proposed business.